 Like with any appliance, the older your water heater gets, the less efficient it will be.
 Since it is dependent on a thermostat to heat the water to the correct temperature, problems with the wiring in the thermostat can also be to blame.

-Many other common causes lead to water heater malfunction, such as:
+Many other common causes that lead to water heater malfunction:

 - Thermostat Malfunction: The thermostat controls the temperature of the water heater.
 If this component is broken or malfunctioning, you may lose your hot water or get scalded.